prajwalCR95/my_project_code/README.md

 # udacity repo
-This is the repository of my project codes.
+This is the repository for my udacity nanodegree prjects, DevOps for machine Learning.